 The Hawaiʻi Film Office gives a big mahalo nui to all of our permittees and needs your kōkua or help in making the Standard Film Permit process go smoother.
 To better serve you, our film permittees, we need all film permit documents in a PDF format that would fit letter sized paper (letter sized 8.5” x 11”).
 The second important way you can kōkua would be to send documents as attachments and not embed film permit information within an email.

 IMPORTANT DRONE NOTICE:

 Due to a significant increase in production activity and requests for commercial drone use for filming, the Hawai‘i Film Office will adhere to its policy that all STANDARD film permits be submitted at least 5 business days prior to the first prep/shoot date.
 For commercial drone use for filming, the Film Office requires that applications and required drone documents be submitted at least 14 business days in advance of the first prep/shoot date.
 This is due to the time it takes to review the drone requests and ensure that all required documents and insurance are in order.
+We will do our best to move the drone requests through as fast as possible.
 Please be sure that all film permit applications and drone applications are filled out completely with all the necessary information before submitting to the Film Office.
 That will minimize any unnecessary delays.
 This only applies to Standard Film Permits.
 Open/Accessible permits can still be applied for online through the ePermit system and normally can be approved in a day.
 Drone activity is not allowed for the Open/Accessible permits.